 Our view of Easter…

 I would guess, that to most of our country, Easter is all about egg hunts, candy, chocolate, the Easter Bunny, and food.
 Lots of food.
 While most Americans would recognize the true “reason for the season” it is not a part of their lives in any significant way.
 The crucifixion, death, burial, and resurrection of Jesus is at best an afterthought.
 And at worst, a sanctimonious intrusion into their lives.
-And while most of us that are regular church goers claim to embrace the deeper meaning of Easter, our actions, activities, and traditions do little to support that claim.
-This is not a self-righteous judgment on my part.
+And while most of us who are regular church goers claim to embrace the deeper meaning of Easter, our actions, activities, and traditions do little to support that claim.
+This is not self-righteous judgment on my part.
 I am guilty of this as well, and have been for too long.
 Easter is the moment our faith became reality.
 Easter celebrates the singular event that remade the world, tearing the veil between God and man, yet I am more excited about what food we will be eating on Sunday afternoon.
 I look forward to my church’s egg hunt more than I do the Good Friday service the night before.
 And I am convinced that I am not alone in this.
 We have allowed these little side items to overwhelm the meal.
 The main dish sits there, virtually uneaten because we have become so consumed with the sugary sweets and delectable treats heaped on our plates.
 If Easter is ever to rise to prominence again, in our lives or the life of our nation, we have work to do.

 A few suggestions…